Cybersecurity Infrastructure Gaps, UK Cyber Surge, Qantas Data Breach

 But why is it so easy to attack the infrastructure system across the globe?
 The reason is simple- a lack of fail-proof cybersecurity systems.

 From water treatment facilities to electric grids, from transportation systems to pipelines, every infrastructural system is getting targeted by threat actors left, right, and center.
-The lack of adequate cybersecurity mechanisms is the major reason behind the vulnerability of the crucial infrastructures
+The lack of adequate cybersecurity mechanisms is the major reason behind the vulnerability of the crucial infrastructures.

 It is a very common practice to invest in cybersecurity when it comes to IT networks.
 But industrial controls and operations often get ignored, and that’s why it gets very easy for threat actors to target critical infrastructure systems of any country.
 From random cybercriminals to state-sponsored hackers, every threat actor closely monitors the operation **technology ecosystem in different nations to detect any kind of loopholes or weak points.

-The NCSC, or National Cyber Security Center, has stated that “highly significant” cyberattacks in the UK have witnessed a staggering 50% spike.
+**A whopping 50% upsurge in cyber incidents in the UK The NCSC, or National Cyber Security Center, has stated that “highly significant” cyberattacks in the UK have witnessed a staggering 50% spike.
 From ministers to national security officials and cybersecurity experts, everyone is urging individuals and business enterprises to buckle up and prepare a fail-proof contingency plan in case they get targeted by cybercrooks.

 The NCSC believes that excessive reliance on digitization and sophisticated ransomware attackers are responsible for this mind-numbing spike in cyber incidents in just one year.
 Experts recommend considering cyber-resilience as one of the serious topics to be included in boardroom meetings.
 Similarly, cyber risk management should be an integral part of the governance, believes Anne Keast Butler, the GCHQ director.

 Experts and authorities feel that terrorist attacks can have severe implications on the UK’s economy as well as the livelihood of common people.
 The current situation demands close cooperation among the government, concerned authorities, a team of experts, business organizations, and commoners.
+NCSC also expects AI-initiated, sophisticated cyberattacks to pose serious threats in the near future.
+So, being proactive and taking adequate **precautionary measures are the only ways to combat the rise in threat incidents.

 Millions of Qantas customers vulnerable to threat attack as their personal data has been leaked!